DPDK/dpdk/doc/guides/contributing/abi_versioning.rst

    use_function_versioning = true

 at the start of the head of the file.
 This will indicate to the tool-chain to enable the function version macros when building.
-There is no corresponding directive required for the ``make`` build system.

 .. _aliasing_experimental_symbols: